The Workplace Psychological Safety Act

 The Workplace Psychological Safety Act (WPSA) provides a cause of action for employees who suffer from workplace psychological abuse.

 There is no current law that protects workers from workplace psychological abuse.
 Unless you’re a member of a protected class (sex, race, age, etc.) under the Title VII of the Civil Rights Act — and can prove the abuse is from your protected class membership — you don’t have rights to psychological safety at work under law.
 Intentional Infliction of Emotional Distress (IIED) law requires victims to not only prove the abuser’s intent but also to show severe emotional distress, a near impossible threshold to prove.

 Oftentimes, employers don’t enforce their own policies or practice what they preach around training — and even retaliate against those who report abuse.
 There is no law stating employers have to follow their own policies.
 Tennessee passed a bill incentivizing workplace anti-abuse policies, and California passed a training-only bill.
 Neither are effective.
-Policy and training laws don’t work.
-In addition, workers compensation laws don’t recognize toxic work environments or psychological injury.
+Policy and training laws by themselves don’t work.
+In addition, workers’ compensation laws don’t recognize toxic work environments or psychological injury.
 They are employer-controlled and require employees to waive their right to sue.
 Employers know there are loopholes in the law.
 The bill will fill those loopholes.

 We can prevent harm of any kind.
 No law will eradicate an issue, but the goal is to prevent workplace psychological abuse as much as possible.
 Prevention means not waiting until harm occurs (not just psychological or physical harm).
 Sexual harassment law acknowledges a hostile work environment is enough for legal recourse.
 The WPSA sets its baseline for a legal claim at a toxic work environment, consistent with sexual harassment law.